If you are a Christian-a follower of Jesus-then ministers

 · 1 John 5:14-15

 As mentioned in an earlier paragraph, petitioning to God for other people occurred often in the Bible.
-Both petitioning for one’s self and for others occurred twenty-three times in the Bible.
-Sometimes these petitions to God for self and others occurred at the same time.
-The verses that record these prayers are –
+Petitioning God for other people occurred at least twenty-three times in the Bible.
+Sometimes petitioning to God for self occurred at the same time as petitioning for others.
+The verses that record these prayers are–

 · 1 Samuel 7:5, 12:19